pingcap/docs/tools/lightning/errors.md

 2. Manually `CREATE` the affected tables in the target database, and then set `[mydumper] no-schema = true` to skip automatic table creation.

 3. Set `[mydumper] character-set = "binary"` to skip the check.
-Note that this may introduce mojibake into the target database.
+Note that this might introduce mojibake into the target database.

 ## [sql2kv] sql encode error = [types:1292]invalid time format: '{1970 1 1 0 45 0 0}'